wkumari/draft-wkumari-opsawg-sdi/README.md

-Kumari                   Expires January 9, 2017                [Page 4]
+Kumari                    Expires March 9, 2017                 [Page 4]

-Internet-Draft                  template                       July 2016
+Internet-Draft                  template                  September 2016

-   Certificate Signing Request (CSR), with the commonName being the Serial Number of the device [TODO(WK): Define Serial Number (RE, chassis, ?)].
+   Certificate Signing Request (CSR), with the commonName being the Serial Number of the device.
 The device sends this CSR to the CA, which signs the CSR, returns the certificate to the device and also sends it to a certificate publication server.

 3.2.
 Certificate Publication Server